Man's Taylor Swift and Travis Kelce clip leads to 'crazy 24 hours'

 - Published

+Jarrett Payton recorded a video clip of Swift, who was spotted on Sunday for the first time with Travis Kelce, a star American football player with the Kansas City Chiefs.

+Swift was at the Chiefs' home game against the Chicago Bears, sitting in a box with Kelce's mother, Donna.

-As he watched the Kansas City Chiefs play the Chicago Bears, Jarrett Payton, a journalist and former National Football League player, laid out an objective for himself.
+As he watched the game, Jarrett Payton, who is also a former National Football League player, set an objective for himself.

-"My goal is to find Taylor Swift before I leave Arrowhead", he wrote on Sunday on X, formerly known as Twitter, referring to the Kansas City stadium that hosted the game.
+"My goal is to find Taylor Swift before I leave Arrowhead", he wrote on Sunday on X, formerly known as Twitter, referring to the stadium that hosted the game.

 A few hours later, Mr Payton made good on that promise, catching a glimpse of the superstar with her rumoured new love interest, Travis Kelce, a star tight-end for the Chiefs.

+Luckily for Swifties everywhere, he caught it on video.
 The four second clip, posted to his X account, has been viewed more than 14 million times.

 "I was at the right place at the right time last night," Mr Payton told the BBC.
 "This has been the craziest 24 hours of my life."